jsummers/deark/readme.md

    Allow the use of color and similar features in the debug output.
 This is done using ANSI escape sequences, or Windows console commands.
    This feature is experimental.
-Currently, it is limited to highlighting unprintable characters, and previewing most color palettes.
+Currently, it is limited to highlighting unprintable characters, and previewing most color palettes (usually requires -d2).
 The latter does not work on a Windows console.
 -enc &lt;ascii|oem>
    Set the encoding of the messages that are printed to the console.
 This does not affect the extracted data files.